- Why do first impressions matter for interviews?

 5. Be well rested

 Make sure you get enough rest the night before your interview.

 If you live with other people, let them know this interview is important to you and that you need a good night’s sleep to prepare yourself.

 When you get enough sleep, you’ll be in a better mood and avoid brain fog.
 When you’re feeling confident and focused, you’ll make a good first impression.

 6. Dress appropriately for the occasion

 When choosing what to wear to your interview, pick something clean and professional.

 What you wear will influence your first impression.

-“Your first impression is critical because, like it or not, employers do make a snap judgment based on your attire and presentation.
+Your first impression is critical because, like it or not, employers do make snap judgments based on your attire and presentation.

 Before you meet your interviewer, you may have to introduce yourself to a receptionist or someone other than the person who conducts your interview.